-Practicing good cyber hygiene and a reliable VPN can help you avoid these threats.
+Practicing good cyber hygiene and using a reliable VPN can help you avoid these threats.
 Keep reading to learn how to hide your IP address and stay anonymous online.

 What is an IP address?